BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/17_4_Accessing_Bitcoind_with_Python.md

 ## Looking Up Funds

-You can similarly retrieve your wallet's information with the `getwalletinfo` RP:
+You can similarly retrieve your wallet's information with the `getwalletinfo` RPC:

 ```py
 wallet_info = rpc_client.getwalletinfo()